EV With Most Cargo Space: Top 10 List

 BMW‘s brand new iX all-electric SUV features polarizing styling.
 Whether you find it futuristic, awkward, or a bit of both, the iX’s shape leads to impressive cargo carrying capabilities.
 The five-seat EV SUV can haul 35.5 cu ft. of gear behind the rear seats.

-The Tesla Model X takes top spot on our list as the EV with the most cargo space.
-And by a good margin too.
-Two factors contribute in its cargo carrying supremacy.
+The Tesla Model X has two factors that contribute in its cargo carrying supremacy.
 First, like the Model Y, there is a large front trunk that helps bolster cargo capacity.
 Secondly, the Model X can be ordered without the third row of seats, which great increases cargo space behind the middle row.
-Opt for the Plaid version and not only will you have the most cavernous EV SUVs, but also the most powerful.
+Opt for the Plaid version and not only will you have a cavernous EV SUVs, but also the most powerful.

 Become an AutoGuide insider.
 Get the latest from the automotive world first by subscribing to our newsletter here.